FCA's Marchionne calls for cooling-off on U.S. trade rhetoric

 “People are shooting whatever they can get their hands on across the bows,” Marchionne said.
 “I find that very unhelpful.”

-He added: “If people have not yet recognized that the Trump administration is attempting to correct what it sees as a number of injustices ... (they) are going to run into trouble.”
+He added: “If people have not yet recognised that the Trump administration is attempting to correct what it sees as a number of injustices ... (they) are going to run into trouble.”

 The tit-for-tat threats are “having severe repercussions on the alleged progress that was being made on the NAFTA negotiations,” the FCA chief executive said.